-- When clinically appropriate and available, licensed products should always be prescribed and dispensed in preference to unlicensed products / 'specials'. - Ensure there is sufficient evidence / experience of using an unlicensed medicine to demonstrate its safety and efficacy. - Take responsibility for prescribing the medicine and for overseeing the patient's care, monitoring, and any follow-up treatment. - Make a clear, accurate and legible record of all medicines prescribed and, where you are not following common practice, your reasons for prescribing an unlicensed medicine. - Review patients regularly who have 'specials' on repeat to ensure that they are still required, that the patient is benefiting from it, that a licensed product does not exist and that the dose / formulation is still appropriate for the patient: - Doses in a child may need to be changed as the child gets older

-• Check to see if the patient is receiving other medicines in solid dosage form, i.e. the patient is in fact able to swallow tablets.

-- Refer to the ophthalmic list and, for items not on the list, confirm with secondary care to ensure that a transcription error has not occurred before prescribing. - Refer to the BAD list and, for items not on the list, confirm with secondary care before prescribing. - A licensed vitamin D preparation should be prescribed where one is available, and avoid generic prescribing of vitamin D. - Given the potential for inadvertent prescribing of 'specials', practice based pharmacists may wish to audit prescribing, e.g. of omeprazole or melatonin, to identify the type of scripts generated and how this happens.
+When clinically appropriate and available, licensed products should always be prescribed and dispensed in preference to unlicensed products / 'specials'.

+- Ensure there is sufficient evidence / experience of using an unlicensed medicine to demonstrate its safety and efficacy. - Take responsibility for prescribing the medicine and for overseeing the patient's care, monitoring, and any follow-up treatment. - Make a clear, accurate and legible record of all medicines prescribed and, where you are not following common practice, your reasons for prescribing an unlicensed medicine. - Review patients regularly who have 'specials' on repeat to ensure that they are still required, that the patient is benefiting from it, that a licensed product does not exist and that the dose / formulation is still appropriate for the patient: - o Doses in a child may need to be changed as the child gets older - o Check to see if the patient is receiving other medicines in solid dosage form, i.e. the patient is in fact able to swallow tablets. - Refer to HSC Agreed list when prescribing oral liquid formulation for children. - Refer to the ophthalmic list and, for items not on the list, confirm with secondary care to ensure that a transcription error has not occurred before prescribing. - Refer to the BAD list and, for items not on the list, confirm with secondary care before prescribing. - A licensed vitamin D preparation should be prescribed where one is available, and avoid generic prescribing of vitamin D. - Given the potential for inadvertent prescribing of 'specials', practice based pharmacists may wish to audit prescribing to ensure that where a licensed product is available, it is specifically detailed on the prescription.